Telling our friends and family that we were going to be RVing in Newfoundland over the summer led to many sideways looks and pulling up of maps.

-And once we got on the ferry and settled into our cabin, my worries went away.
-Getting the private cabin was a fantastic idea and made for a really comfortable crossing.
-Taking some anti-nausea meds was also another one of our genius ideas.
 While we were taking the ferry to Newfoundland with our RV, we still needed/wanted to bring some stuff up with us since we couldn’t return to the RV.
 The room was a nice place to store things when we wanted to go wander around.

 However, we didn’t spend all of our time lounging in our room.
 We loved wandering around the beautiful ship and getting to chat with fellow travelers.
 And we spent a lot of time walking around outside enjoying the views of the ocean and ports while looking for whales.

 Once we got a bit chilly from the sea breeze, we were able to leave our camera gear in our room while we grabbed some food.
 This made the trip much more enjoyable.
 And the food was great!

 It was such a relief that our ferry crossing to Newfoundland was so stress-free and comfortable.
 It gave us a great sneak-peek of the peaceful moments we would cherish in Newfoundland.